Syntax Document

 foo = bar // v

-bar = foo // x The range of bar is smaller than foo
+bar = foo // x bar's range is smaller than foo

 Declaration method: